sksvineeth/Abstractive-Extractive-Research-Article-Summarization/README.md

  ]
 ```
 #### Rogue Scores for Extractive Model
-We used ROUGE scores to quantify our results.
+Used ROUGE scores to quantify our results.
 ```
 {'rouge-1': {'f': 0.2093023206246621,
    'p': 0.23076923076923078,